PRBorges/exercisetracker-fcc/README.md

 The project was submitted to FCC [as a replit](https://replit.com/@PRBorges/ExerciseTracker-FCC).
 It should be live at [](https://ExerciseTracker-FCC.prborges.repl.co).

-## Endpoints:
+## Endpoints

-* / provides a form to submit username, exercise.
+* GET / provides a basic form to request user creation, add exercises to a user's log, and to request a log.
-* /api/users/:username to post a new user.
+* POST /api/users with 'username' to create a user.
-* /api/users/:_id/exercises
+* GET /api/users request the list of users.
+* POST /api/:_ID/users/exercises with 'description', 'duration', and 'date' to add an exercise to the user's log.
+* GET /api/_ID/users/logs  with 'from', 'to', and 'limit' to request the log of exercises of the user.